-MAXQDA is a versatile software package that helps researchers analyze qualitative and mixed-methods data.
-Created by VERBI Software in Berlin, it serves as a comprehensive platform for examining various data types, from text documents to social media content.
+MAXQDA is a software package that helps researchers analyze qualitative and mixed-methods data.
+Created by VERBI Software in Berlin, it serves as a platform for examining data types from text documents to social media content.

 The software lets users handle multiple research tasks in one place.
 They can transcribe interviews, code data, create visualizations, and generate reports.
 Its AI assistant helps speed up common research tasks like summarizing documents and suggesting codes for text segments.

-While it comes in several versions to suit different needs, the basic Standard edition contains essential analysis tools.
+It comes in several versions.
+The basic Standard edition contains essential analysis tools.
 More advanced options include Plus and Analytics Pro, which add features like text mining and statistical analysis.
 Students and educational institutions can access special pricing, while commercial licenses are available for business users.

-What sets MAXQDA apart is its ability to work with many data formats.
-Users can analyze PDFs, images, audio files, videos, surveys, and even tweets.
-The software runs on both Windows and Mac computers, making it accessible to most researchers.
+MAXQDA works with many data formats.
+Users can analyze PDFs, images, audio files, videos, surveys, webpages, and bibliographical data.
+The software runs on both Windows and Mac computers with identical interface and functions.

-For team projects, MAXQDA offers cloud-based collaboration tools that help groups work together effectively.
-Whether you're conducting academic research, market analysis, or literature reviews, the platform provides the necessary tools to organize and understand your data.
+For team projects, MAXQDA offers cloud-based collaboration tools.
+Whether you're conducting academic research, market analysis, or literature reviews, the platform provides tools to organize and understand your data.

 MAXQDA comes in three main versions to fit different research needs.
 The Standard version includes all core features for qualitative analysis, coding, and basic visualization.
 MAXQDA Plus adds the MAXDictio module for text mining, word frequencies, and dictionary-based analysis.
 Analytics Pro is the most comprehensive package, adding statistical tools for mixed methods research, allowing you to run correlations, create charts, and perform cluster analyses.
 If you're just exploring qualitative data, Standard might be enough, but researchers using mixed methods will benefit from Analytics Pro's advanced features.